Greece › Travel Agents for UK/US/Canada/Australia

 Hi Dave, it’s great that you take such time to answer Greece travel questions.
 So appreciated.
 My husband and I will be traveling to Greece for two weeks from late Sept into Oct.
 We are traveling with another couple who will have to end the vacation early(8 nights vs our 13 nights).
 I have planned our time as follows – Fly into Athens from Newark NJ spend 2 nights in Athens, ferry to Mykonos for 3 nights from there ferry to Santorini for 3 Nights.
 After Santorini our friends will fly back to Athens to catch the return home.
 My husband and I will ferry from Santorini to Crete for 4 nights then fly back to Athens for the return home.
 Does this itinerary make sense from a time standpoint?
 We want to avoid long ferry rides (6 hours +).
 Is 2 nights enough in Athens?
 Our friends wanted to do an extra day in Athens, but since they have to end the trip early, I don’t think it’s a good idea.
 Thanks so much for the help.

 That sounds like a great itinerary.
-Two nights in Athens is enough time for most people but do plan for a busy visit to try to pack in the highlights.
+I love Athens, but two nights is enough time for most people.
+Do plan for a busy visit to try to pack in the highlights.

 When Island hopping, how do I plan on how much time/days to spend on each Island.
 This is my first time coming.
 My family is from Greece.
 I know I fly into Athens and need to book a hotel there.
 Do I book Hotel for each Island we go to?

 Yes, book hotels for each island you plan to visit.
-Spend at minimum two nights on each island you visit – 3 or 4 nights is usually best.
+I recommend spending at minimum two nights on each island you visit – 3 or 4 nights is usually best.
 Be sure there are ferries running on the day you plan to travel between your current and next island.

 Hi Dave,